Purpose

 - Use only lowercase filenames without spaces or "strange" characters (this applies to zip

 files as well).
-The only allowed characters are A-Z, a-z, 0-1, dash, underscore,
+The only allowed characters are a-z, 0-1, dash, underscore,

 and one period for the extension.